rickymoorhouse/blog/content/blog/2026/2026-03-14-global-apis/index.md

 How do you test the failover?
 Any failover plan is only any use if it works so it is crucial that you have a way to test this.
 Ideally you would identify a way simulate a failure and trigger the failover - then you can ensure your observability covers this to show what is happening during a failover.
 Also worth considering when you look at observability for a multi-region solution is whether you define Service Level Objectives by region or across the solution and how you track these, along with the resilience of your monitoring tooling as well.

 Actual failures aren't always as cut and dried as the test however - you may find that a region is only partially impacted or continues to run just without any network connectivity.
 These are key factors to consider when determining the trigger for failover but also for clarifying the state of the system during the failover and what actions will be needed to move back to normal operation after the failover.
 It may be that you need to treat a region as completely down even when it isn't so as not to end up with split-brain across the regions data - then restore a backup there in order to return to normal afterwards.
+This was a fundamental part of how we used to deal with replication in Informix - where if there was a network partition we would find multiple nodes continuing to run as primary and we would need to select which node to reset.
+This was usually the one with a secondary server still attached, but occasionally there would be workload continuing on the standalone primary and nothing happening in the clustered one.
+The same principle applies here at a higher level: sometimes the safest recovery path is to treat a degraded region as completely lost and restore cleanly rather than trying to reconcile state.

 Are there parts of your system that need to be disabled during a regional failure and run in a degraded mode as they add more risk or aren't as crucial to maintain availability on?